Hacking-the-Cloud/hackingthe.cloud/content/aws/capture_the_flag/cicdont.md

     This project will deploy intentionally vulnerable software/infrastructure to your AWS account.
 Please ensure there is no sensitive or irrecoverable data in the account.
 Attempts have been made to mitigate this however they may not be fullproof; Security Group rules only allow access to the vulnerable EC2 instance from your public IP address, and a randomly generated password is required to access it.

 !!!
 Warning
     If you intend to play the CTF it is a good idea to read through this page carefully to ensure you have all the details (minus the walkthrough).
-This writeup will familiarize the player with how the CTF works, what the objective is, and what the storyline is.
+This page will familiarize the player with how the CTF works, what the objective is, and what the storyline is.

 ## Background

 This is an AWS/GitLab CI/CD themed CTF that you can run in your own AWS account.
 All that is required is an AWS account and Terraform [installed](https://learn.hashicorp.com/tutorials/terraform/install-cli) locally on your machine.

-Costs should be minimal, running this infrastructure in my own account for two hours didn't accrue a cent in the Billing Dashboard, however extended time frames may cause costs to add up.
+Costs should be minimal; running this infrastructure in my own account for three hours didn't accrue a cent in the Billing Dashboard, however extended time frames may cause costs to add up.

 In terms of difficulty, it would be rated low.
 The goal is more about having fun and working through some simple CI/CD/AWS challenges that even non-security folks would enjoy.